Jenny888ux/Portfolio/README.md

-# Portfolio
+# Portfolio C++
-Collection of various projects
+Collection of various projects programmed in C++

-1. NBody Physics Simulation (NBody.java, Planets.java, build.xml)
+1. Adventure (adventure.cpp)
-   Reads data from a text file to construct a physics simulation of various events including planet orbits
+   Creates a text based adventure for the user to explore and solve puzzles within